Universal Soldier III: Unfinished Business

 Universal Soldier III: Unfinished Business is a 1998 American made-for-television science fiction film directed by Jeff Woolnough and starring Matt Battaglia, Chandra West, Jeff Wincott, Richard McMillan, and Burt Reynolds.
 Like Universal Soldier II: Brothers in Arms, none of the actors or crew of the original returned, but most of the cast and crew from the first sequel are present.
 In 1999, a theatrical sequel starring Jean-Claude Van Damme again, Universal Soldier: The Return, ignored the plotline of the two sequels.

 Plot

-Luc Devereaux (Matt Battaglia), a rejected "UniSol" (a superhuman soldier designed to be the perfect killing machine), and journalist Veronica Roberts (Chandra West) travel to Canada to continue their attempts to expose the Universal Soldier unit.
+Luc Devereaux, a rejected "UniSol" (a superhuman soldier designed to be the perfect killing machine), and journalist Veronica Roberts travel to Canada to continue their attempts to expose the Universal Soldier unit.
 After a hostage situation mistakenly leaves Veronica a fugitive, the two escape the city and go into hiding.

-Meanwhile, CIA Deputy Director Mentor (Burt Reynolds) and Dr. Walker (Richard McMillan) are in the process of creating a powerful, UniSol clone of Luc's brother, Eric (Jeff Wincott), to assassinate him and Veronica.
+Meanwhile, CIA Deputy Director Mentor and Dr. Walker are in the process of creating a powerful, UniSol clone of Luc's brother, Eric, to assassinate him and Veronica.
 The program is under section GR-44.
 Deveraux and Roberts flee to Canada, hoping to find a news outlet that will tell their story as GR-44 is in hot pursuit.

 The finale hints at a broad conspiracy involving "sleeper" UniSols planted in every branch of the U.S. government, up to the White House from which a voice impersonating then president Bill Clinton answers Risco's activation signal.